 Year-end is a popular time for charitable giving.
 The type of gift (appreciated stock or cash from a brokerage account, contributions of appreciated stock to a donor-advised fund, cash gift from an IRA, etc.) should be carefully considered in the context of your overall tax situation.
 Tax law changes at the end of 2017 add to the importance of a well-thought-out annual charitable giving plan.
-For example, the standard deduction was doubled (in 2019, $24,400 for a couple filing jointly or $27,000 for a couple both over age 65), so if available Schedule A deductions do not exceed the higher standard amount, charitable gifts are effectively not tax deductible.
-The following are tax-efficient charitable gifting options for those taking the standard deduction.
+For example, the standard deduction was doubled (in 2020, $24,800 for a couple filing jointly or $27,400 for a couple both over age 65), so if available Schedule A deductions do not exceed the higher standard amount, charitable gifts are effectively not tax deductible.

-- Qualified charitable distribution (QCD): If you’re over 70 ½ and taking a required minimum distribution (RMD), charitable gifts made directly from an IRA reduce taxable IRA distributions dollar for dollar.
+- Qualified charitable distribution (QCD): If you’re over 70.5, charitable gifts made directly from an IRA reduce taxable IRA distributions dollar for dollar.
 A charitable gift from an IRA is called a QCD.
 These types of gifts were made a permanent part of the tax code in early 2016.
 Another benefit of the QCD is the possibility of reducing Medicare Parts B and D premiums, which are determined by modified adjusted gross income (MAGI = AGI + tax-exempt interest).
 This year, there are five tiers of MAGI that determine Medicare Parts B and D premiums.
 A QCD reduces MAGI, so charitable gifts made through an IRA could lower income enough to drop into a lower MAGI tier, thereby reducing Medicare Parts B and D premiums.

 - Donor-advised funds (DAF): Grouping several years of charitable giving into one year (often called front-loading) allows gifts to be itemized along with other available Schedule A deductions.
-Appreciated stock that is overweighted in a taxable portfolio can be reduced by gifting shares to a DAF.
-No tax is realized upon the transfer.
+Appreciated stock that is over weighted in a taxable portfolio can be reduced by gifting shares to a DAF.
+Using appreciated stock for charitable giving is tax efficient since you avoid capital gain tax on the appreciation.
 In subsequent years after the DAF is funded, gifts are made from the DAF rather than from a brokerage account.
-Structuring a charitable giving plan to incorporate a DAF allows a client to time contributions in years to achieve the greatest tax benefit while maintaining the same level of annual gifting.
+Structuring a charitable giving plan to incorporate a DAF allows you to time contributions to achieve the greatest tax benefit while maintaining the same level of annual gifting.

 Make sure to read our related blog post Tax Implications of Charitable Giving and download our whitepaper Four Strategies to Help Maximize Charitable Deduction Contributions.